Ngoako Ramatlhodi

-He was axed in the cabinet reshuffle of March 2017, allegedly without being given reasons.
+He was dismissed in the cabinet reshuffle of March 2017, allegedly without being given reasons.
 His position was taken by a known Zuma ally, the then Free State economic development MEC Mosebenzi Zwane.
 In the same reshuffle, finance minister Pravin Gordhan and his deputy, Mcebisi Jonas, were also replaced.
+He was appointed Prime Minister of the Bapedi Nation in December 2024 by Queen Manyaku "Hlapogadi 'a Phaahle" Leganabatho II Thulare.
+He is the first person to hold the office aimed at improving relations between government and the royal house and nation.